pivotal-cf/pcf-release-notes/p1-v1.6/runtime_rn_1_6.md

 - CF MySQL version: 23
 - etcd version: 16

+## v1.6.36

+Addresses an issue with using an LDAP server over SSL for user authentication.

+Also updates the version of Golang used by system apps in Elastic Runtime to a newer version, since Golang 1.5 will soon be end of life.

 ## v1.6.35

 <p class="note"><strong>Note</strong>: Do not upgrade to this release if you are using LDAP with SSL enabled.
 The next patch version will address this issue.</p>